uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 We have now worked our way back up to the outer most layer of our application architecture, the UI.
 Here we make changes to wire the submit button of the Login screen up to the `BackendClient.login(username:password:)` method completing this feature.

 Since our "WIP: Add login screen" patch is the top most patch.
-We can simply amend these changes to that patch by staging the changes with `git add .` and doing the following:
+We can simply amend these changes to that patch by staging the changes with `gps add .` and doing the following:

 ```
-git commit --amend
+gps amend-patch
 ```

 This opens the patch message in our editor and allows us to remove the "WIP:" prefix from the patch summary.

-If we list our patch stack with `git ps ls` it should look as follows.
+If we list our patch stack with `gps list` it should look as follows.

 ```
   1     af73d2 Add login screen
   0 rr  23d7a6 Add BackendClient.login(username:password:) method
 ```

-Then we integrate upstream changes with `git ps pull` and request review of our final patch using `git ps rr 1`.
+Then we integrate upstream changes with `gps pull` and request review of our final patch using `gps request-review 1`.

 Leaving our patch stack in the following state.